taehoon-yoon/NeRF-PyTorch/README.md

 If you want to see the results of other object, go to ```./image_README/final_gif/``` folder.

+Other additional fascinating GIF can be found at [Additionals section](#additionals)

 ### For those of you, who wants to use pretrained model to render images like above right away, go to following [section.](#use-pretrained-model-right-away)

 - - -